All Episodes

 Things that have never happened are going to happen before.

-So the Dems are gonna have these portal winding people, sick and tired, think the Messiah is gonna come into DC and save them from gas prices, illness, housing woes, college tuition.
+So the Dems are going to have these poor little whining people, sick and tired, think the Messiah is going to come into D.C. and save them from gas prices, illness, housing woes, college tuition.

-You may actually do a lot of that by lowering taxes, but of course we know that the Obama Messiah will not ever consider anything like that, nor will any other Democrat.
+You can actually do a lot of that by lowering taxes, but of course we know that the Obama Messiah will not ever consider anything like that, nor will any other Democrat.

-So they're gonna be used, put on parade, put on display, to once again convey the notion that our country is unjust and immoral, and then they are going to spread the felonious law.
+So they're going to be used, put on parade, put on display, to once again convey the notion that our country is unjust and immoral, and then they are going to spread the felonious lie.

 Well, it's not felonious, the fallacious lie that the election of Obama and other Democrats will magically wipe all this misery out.